 ICMS tax incentives - State tax incentives / benefits

-According to the Federal legislation (Complementary Law 24/1975), the ICMS tax incentives or similar tax benefits granted by an individual State should be approved by all States through an agreement with CONFAZ (National Council of Fiscal Policy).
-However, such tax incentives were usually granted by the States without this formal acceptance.
-As a result, ICMS tax incentives, granted in such terms, were or could be challenged by the other States, claiming the unconstitutionality of the incentive.
+According to the Federal legislation (Complementary Law 24/1975), the ICMS tax incentives or similar tax benefits granted by an individual state should be approved by all states through an agreement with the National Council of Fiscal Policy (CONFAZ).
+However, such tax incentives were usually granted by the states without this formal acceptance.
+As a result, ICMS tax incentives, granted in such terms, were or could be challenged by the other states, claiming the unconstitutionality of the incentive.

-On July 12th, 2017, the Brazilian Congress has approved the validation of all ICMS tax incentives currently granted by the Brazilian States to the taxpayers.
-In practical terms, such validation will sort out the so-called “Tax War” in which any State would not be able to challenge going forward the unconstitutionality on any ICMS tax incentive already granted at the Supreme Court level.
+On 12 July 2017, the Brazilian Congress approved the validation of all ICMS tax incentives currently granted by the Brazilian states to the taxpayers.
+In practical terms, such validation will sort out the so-called 'tax war' in which any state would not be able to challenge going forward the unconstitutionality on any ICMS tax incentive already granted at the Supreme Court level.

 In addition, certain excise and sales tax exemptions are granted to exporters of manufactured goods.